privatenumber/minification-benchmarks/README.md

 <!-- aiAnalysis:start -->
 # The Minification Grand Prix: 12 Rounds of Byte-Shaving Mayhem

-Twelve packages.
+Twelve npm packages.
 Eleven contenders.
-One brutal truth: squeezing bytes out of real-world code is a blood sport, and not everyone survived to see the finish line.
-From tiny react to the typescript behemoth, we watched compressors sprint, stumble, and occasionally combust.
-Let's break down what actually happened out there.
+One goal: crush code down to its smallest, fastest-loading form without breaking a sweat—or the syntax.
+From the featherweight "react" to the typescript behemoth clocking in at nearly 2 megabytes, this race had everything.
+Early sprinters flamed out, a couple of veterans refused to compromise on size no matter the time cost, and one newcomer quietly lapped the field as the packages got heavier.
+Let's break down who deserves the podium.

 ### Best minifier

-**@swc/core** takes the checkered flag, and it's not particularly close once you weigh both size and speed.
-Look at the pattern: on jquery, vue, three, victory, and echarts, swc either wins outright on compression or sits within a rounding error of the winner — while running 5 to 40 times faster than uglify-js, the only tool that consistently out-compresses it.
-On echarts, a 684 KB monster, swc carved it down to 321 KB in 526 milliseconds.
-Uglify-js might land a smaller number on a good day, but it does so by taking its sweet time — 5.7 seconds on victory, over 3 seconds on d3.
-In a world where CI pipelines bill by the minute, swc's "excellent size, blistering speed" combo is simply the smarter bet.
-It rarely wins the pure size trophy, but it's the only tool that's a genuine podium threat in literally every single round.
+**@swc/core** takes the crown, and it wasn't close once you factor in the whole picture.
+Look at the pattern: round after round, it either wins outright on compression or sits within a rounding error of the winner—while doing it in milliseconds, not seconds.
+On "jquery," "vue," "three," and "echarts," @swc/core delivered the single smallest gzip output *and* did it fast enough to be labeled "most balanced" nearly every time.
+That's not a fluke, that's a system.

+Compare that to uglify-js, which absolutely wins on raw compression in several rounds—"moment," "lodash," "d3," "victory"—but at a brutal cost.
+On "victory" alone, uglify-js took 5.7 *seconds* to shave a bit more fat than the field.
+On "d3," 3.2 seconds for a 33% cut that oxc-minify essentially matched in 37 milliseconds.
+That's an 88x time penalty for marginal gains.
+In a CI pipeline running thousands of builds a day, that's not dedication—that's a bottleneck.

+@swc/core proved you don't have to choose.
+It's consistently top-tier on size and finishes its work before slower tools have finished loading their config files.

 ### Honorable mentions

-**oxc-minify** deserves a loud shoutout — it's the scrappy speedster that grew teeth.
-Early rounds it just looked fast (3ms on react is absurd), but by the time we hit the giants — terser, antd, typescript — oxc wasn't just fast, it was winning best-compression outright, beating everyone including swc on typescript (852 KB, in 531ms flat).
-That's a minifier that scales beautifully with chaos.

-**uglify-js** is the grizzled veteran who still throws the hardest punch.
-Best gzip compression in five different rounds, including a jaw-dropping 74% shave on lodash.
-The catch: it's slow, sometimes glacially so.
-If you've got time to spare and want the absolute smallest bytes, it delivers.
-If you're impatient, look elsewhere.

-**@cminify/cminify-linux-x64** is the "fastest fastest" — it wins the speed crown on nearly every large package, finishing antd in 72ms and echarts in 50ms.
-But it consistently trails on compression, sometimes by a wide margin (23% shaved vs 45% from oxc on antd).
-It's the sprinter who skips leg day: quick off the blocks, but leaves size on the table.

-**@tdewolff/minify** is the quiet, reliable operator — never flashy, rarely the outright winner, but posting strong numbers everywhere with speeds that rival the fastest tools.
-A dependable pick if you want "good enough, fast enough" without drama.

-**terser** shows up round after round with respectable, balanced results — not a headline winner, but a trustworthy workhorse that never embarrasses itself.
+**oxc-minify** is the breakout star of the back half of this race.
+As packages ballooned into the hundreds of kilobytes and beyond, oxc-minify started winning outright—"terser," "antd," "typescript"—all while running at speeds that make uglify-js look like it's minifying by hand.
+On "typescript," it shaved 55% off nearly 2MB in just 531ms.
+That's the kind of scaling that matters when your bundle isn't a toy example.

+**@tdewolff/minify** is the speed demon's speed demon.
+It topped the "fastest" category in almost every single round, often finishing in single-digit milliseconds even on large payloads, and its compression, while rarely table-topping, was never embarrassing—usually within 1-3% of the leaders.
+If your CI cares about wall-clock time above all, this is your dark horse.

+**@cminify/cminify-linux-x64** deserves a nod purely for consistency of speed on huge files—routinely the fastest or near-fastest on anything over 100KB—even though its compression ratios lagged well behind the leaders (that "d3" result, 21% shaved versus uglify's 33%, shows the gap widens on gnarlier code).

+**terser** held its own in the early lightweight rounds as a dependable, slightly-slower-but-still-respectable middle-of-the-pack performer—no disasters, no fireworks, just steady work.

 ### Eliminated

-- **babel-minify** — Face-planted right out of the gate on react itself, choking on an internal dependency data error before minification even got going.
-Didn't even make it to round one properly.
+**babel-minify** — Crashed out at the very first hurdle on "react," tripped up by a stale internal browser-data dependency throwing a JSON parsing error.
+Never got off the starting line.

-- **tedivm/jshrink** — Detonated on d3, throwing an unclosed regex exception mid-file.
-A hard crash on real-world code is a disqualifying offense — no medals for tools that break the input.
+**tedivm/jshrink** — Made it through five rounds respectably, then choked on "d3" with an unclosed regex pattern exception.
+A hard crash on real-world code is a hard no for production use, regardless of how it performed before that.

 ### Closing remarks

-What a bracket.
-The big story is the speed-versus-size tug-of-war: uglify-js proves that raw compression still has a champion, but it pays for it in wall-clock time that adds up fast at scale.
-Meanwhile swc and oxc are quietly redefining what "good enough" compression should cost you in milliseconds.
-Remember, these numbers are just size and speed — they don't tell you about API ergonomics, plugin ecosystems, or how well a tool plays with your build pipeline.
-If you're bundling for production and every byte counts, test the top three on your own codebase.
-If you just want fast, safe, unremarkable wins on every CI run, swc or oxc will treat you well.
-Race over — now go minify responsibly.
+What a card.
+The story of this race is really the story of a shifting frontier: uglify-js reminding us that raw compression obsession still has fans willing to pay in seconds, while @swc/core and oxc-minify prove that modern tooling can deliver both speed and squeeze without forcing you to pick a side. @tdewolff/minify and @cminify show there's real appetite for tools that prioritize throughput above all else.
+Numbers don't lie, but they also don't tell you everything—installation footprint, plugin ecosystems, and how a tool handles your particular edge-case syntax still matter enormously.
+Take these results as a strong compass, not gospel, and pick the minifier that matches the shape of your actual pipeline, not just the podium finish.
 <!-- aiAnalysis:end -->

 <details>